kodiua/angular-styleguide-es6/README.md

   - Separate configuration for a module into its own file named after the module.
 A configuration file for the main `app` module is named `app.config.js` (or simply `config.js`).
 A configuration for a module named `admin.module.js` is named `admin.config.js`.

-    *Why?*: Separates configuration from module definition, components, and active code.
+    *Why?*: Separates configuration from module definition, and active code.

     *Why?*: Provides an identifiable place to set configuration for a module.